Frequently Asked Questions

 Assessment Workflow Questions

-Can I use this as a WISC age calculator?
+Can I use this for WISC age documentation?

 Yes.
 Use the birth date and exact test date, then capture the Y-M-D result consistently in your notes.
 This keeps age documentation aligned with structured assessment workflows.

-Can I use this for CELF age calculations?
+Can I use this for CELF age documentation?

 Yes.
 The same chronological age workflow applies: input birth and testing dates, then record the generated Y-M-D value.
 Keep one test-date reference across all documentation to avoid inconsistencies.